Want to know more about our residences for first-year students? Read on!

 The Frosh Quad

 Williams Hall, built in 1911, was named for our collegiate benefactor Colonel Ephraim Williams.
 Williams fell mortally wounded leading his troops near Lake George, New York, in 1755.
 A month before his death, Williams had completed his last will & testament leaving funds to establish a free school (quick quiz : that became a college in 179_) in his home town to be re-named Williamstown.
 Did you get it?
 If not, we hope you applied to Amherst – we hear they’ll take anyone.
-It may be of interest to future Amherst College enemies that while Lord Jeffrey Amherst also fought the French and Indians in the same lengthy conflict in which Williams lost his life, Lord Jeff did not arrive in North America until 1758 – three years after Williams’ demise.
+It may be of interest to future Amherst College enemies that while Lord Jeffrey Amherst also fought in the same lengthy conflict in which Williams lost his life, Lord Jeff did not arrive in North America until 1758 – three years after Williams’ demise.
 Thus, by historical accident (or fate?), Amherst was not Williams’ superior officer as Amherst’s historically inaccurate students will claim at sporting events.

 Williams Hall Floorplans: